-ON THIS PAGE: You will find information about how many people learn they have this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

-This year, an estimated 2,730 adults (1,440 men and 1,290 women) in the United States will be diagnosed with primary intraocular cancer.
+This year, an estimated 2,810 adults (1,510 men and 1,300 women) in the United States will be diagnosed with primary intraocular cancer.

-Most new instances of primary intraocular cancer this year will be melanomas, with lymphomas being the next most common.
-Although the number of new diagnoses and deaths from skin melanoma has been increasing during the past 30 years, the number of new intraocular melanoma cases has remained constant or even slightly decreased during this time.
-Cancer that has spread to the eye from another place in the body (secondary eye cancer) is more common than primary eye cancer.
+Most new cases of primary intraocular cancer this year will be melanoma.
+Although the number of new diagnoses and deaths from skin melanoma has been increasing during the past 30 years, the number of new intraocular melanoma cases has remained constant during this time.
+Lymphoma is the second most common type of primary intraocular cancer.

 Choroidal melanoma is the most common type of intraocular melanoma.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2014; the National Cancer Institute; Houle, Virgina, et al. “AIRP Best Cases in Radiologic-Pathologic Correlation: Choroidal Melanoma,” RadioGraphics 2011 31: 1231-1236, http://radiographics.rsna.org/content/31/5/1231.full ; and the American Cancer Society website.
+Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts & Figures 2016; the National Cancer Institute; Houle, Virginie, et al. “AIRP Best Cases in Radiologic-Pathologic Correlation: Choroidal Melanoma,” RadioGraphics 2011 31: 1231-1236, http://radiographics.rsna.org/content/31/5/1231.full ; and the ACS website.